geudde/attic-chest/pages/02.season-1/07.meeting-07/10.constellation-2/docs.md

 To doubt the veracity of Baron Munchaussen.
 With speed from his saddle our traveller alighted
 And he seemed with the prospect around him delighted
-The trees and the shrubs were like those of the earth
+The trees and the shrubs were like those of the Earth
 And the flowers such as Flora in summer brings forth
 On the trees, fruit and flowers were hung
 And his song to the evening each bird sweetly sung